ics-iot-bootcamp/cerberus_research/README.md

 **Hercules**: Hercules automatically finds decryption key for actual DEX of the given Cerberus sample, decrypts it, then decrypts configuration parameters in the actual payload.
 All statically, in seconds.

-**queryCerberus**: Cerberus banking trojan C2 communication implementation.
+**queryCerberus**: Partial implementation of the Cerberus banking trojan C2 communication.

 ---